 Why buy trip cancellation insurance for French Polynesia?

-You stand to lose many, if not all, of the advance payments you made for the trip if it were to be cancelled.
-However, trip cancellation insurance can protect you financially if the trip is cancelled due to a plan-approved reason.
-You can get reimbursed for your prepaid, non-refundable expenses if you have to cancel for a reason explicitly listed in your policy’s certificate wording.
+You stand to lose many, if not all, of the advance payments you made for the trip if it were to be canceled.
+However, trip cancellation insurance can protect you financially if the trip is canceled due to a plan-approved reason.
+You can get reimbursed for your prepaid, non-refundable expenses if you have to cancel for a reason explicitly listed in your policy's certificate wording.

 What all is covered under trip cancellation insurance for French Polynesia?